Why Use Delay Balancing

 To disable delay balancing for a subsystem within the top-level DUT subsystem, disable delay balancing at the model level.
 When you disable delay balancing for the model, the validation model does not compensate for latency inserted in the generated model due to optimizations or block implementations.
 The validation model can therefore show mismatches between the original model and generated model.

 The workflow for disabling delay balancing for a subsystem within the top-level DUT subsystem is:

 Enable delay balancing for the top-level DUT subsystem.

 Disable delay balancing for a subsystem within the DUT subsystem.

 When delay balancing is enabled on the model, the delay balancing setting on individual subsystems is ignored.
-To learn how to set delay balancing for a subsystem, see Set Delay Balancing For a Subsystem.
+See Set Delay Balancing For a Subsystem.